 - Install updates as soon as possible once they are released.
 Most software programmes, including Microsoft Windows and Microsoft Office, will update automatically.

 - Updates can occasionally conflict with other programs.
-If you have a large number of computers, test updates before rolling them out company-wide.
+If you have a large number of computers, test updates before rolling them out across your business.

 You can reduce security threats by controlling access to your systems.

 Provide each employee their own username and password